svenhendrikx/okay-nvim-conf/README.md

     restart

 # The first time treesitter might take some time to download parsers
+# Also, you might have to run PackerSync a few times and restart in between for everything to get installed correctly
 ```

 For tag support, install ctags and run `ctags -R .` in the project root.